n3oxmind/DES-Cryptography/README.md

-# DES-Cryptography
+# DES (Data Encryption Standard
-This code designed to help researchers and students to study and analyze the structre of DES.
-The code support a plainText and a cypherKey of 64-bit only and both must be in hex format.
+This code designed to help researchers and students to study and analyze the structre of DES. plainText and a cypherKey must be a 64-bit long.
-The code will also show all rounds with the encryption on each round.
-The code structure is based on "Cryptophy and Network Security" by Behrouz A. Forouzan
+All encryption rounds will be printed out on each run.
+The code structure is based on "Cryptography and Network Security" by Behrouz A. Forouzan

 ### EXAMPLE
 ```sh
 plainText = "123456ABCD132536";